czgaotian/learning-languages/behaviorQuestion/index.md

 >
 > Preparation for global job market

-- After leaving my previous role, I took some time to carefully evaluate my **next career move**
-- To ensure I find a position that align my skills and interest.
+- After leaving my previous role, I took some time to carefully evaluate my **next career move**, to ensure I find a position that align my skills and interest.
 - In order to face new challenges I had never encountered before, I decided to enter the global job market.

 - Therefore, I mainly worked on two aspects.
 - Firstly, during this time, I focused on improving my technical skills, particularly gaining deeper knowledge in [xxx].
 - I developed some personal project ,such as, a blog system built with next.